 The School of Nursing offers distance programs through U of A Online for nurses to advance their training.
-Graduate certificates are available in Nursing Education, Adult-Gerontology Acute Care Nurse Practitioner, and Family Nurse Practitioner.
+Graduate certificates are available in Nursing Education and Family Nurse Practitioner.

 The D.N.P. is a practice-focused doctorate for nurses who desire a terminal degree with a clinical focus.
-The degree prepares advance practice nurses to function as experts and leaders in increasingly complex health-care settings.
-There are two levels of entry for the practice doctorate: post-B.S.N. and post-M.S.N.
-While an online educational program, the D.N.P. does require minimal campus visits.
+The degree prepares advanced-practice nurses to function as experts and leaders in complex health-care settings.
+The focus of study is Family Nurse Practitioner.
+There are two levels of entry for the doctorate: post-B.S.N. and post-M.S.N.
+The University of Arkansas now offers an online program to earn D.N.P.-Executive Master of Business Administration dual degrees.